heritage-happenings/heritage-happenings.github.io/momo/README.md

 * Add June to Posts under a details tag
 * Add automatic search for files
 * Button to have the article read out loud
-* Update pushstate so plain URL appears with no location hash
+* Update push-state so plain URL appears with no location hash

+### Read Aloud

+* 2025-07-24 ~ better start and stop indication
+* 2025-07-24 ~ choose the voice, use system voice
+* 2025-07-24 ~ Start Read Aloud from current Cursor position

+### Voice Commends

+* 2025-07-24 Add voice commanads

 ## Issues